mguru2019/supermariokart/autonomous_car/README.md

 + ```sudo usermod -a -G vboxusers $USER```
 + ```sudo reboot```
 ## 3. Run follow_the_gap node
++ Clone the autonomous_car directory into your catkin_ws and remove the atmega2560 and atmega328p folders
-+ First, compile your catkin_ws in its root directory by running catkin_make.
++ Compile your catkin_ws in its root directory by running catkin_make.
 Makefile is provided in this repository
 + Then, connect to source and run ```rosrun follow_the_gap reactive_gap_follow```
 + In a new terminal, if you connect to source again and run ```rostopic echo nav``` you should see the stream printing steering angle data.
 ## 4. Run Arduino sketch to read from rostopic